NxPKG/khulnasoft-docs/content/analytics/network-analytics/reference/network-analytics-v1.md

 ### Export activity log data

 You can export up to 500 raw events from the Activity log at a time.
-This option is useful when you need to combine and analyze Cloudflare data with data stored in a separate system or database, such as a security information and event management system (SIEM).
+This option is useful when you need to combine and analyze Khulnasoft data with data stored in a separate system or database, such as a security information and event management system (SIEM).

 To export log data, select **Export**.